blakedennett/LoanApprovalProject/README.md

 <h4>Additionally, I took a look at the proportion of the loan to the income.
 The mean for the entire dataset is 2.88 (the loan being almost three times the annual income).
 On the other hand, the mean for the 13 rejected loans was 3.66.
 This seems to be another strong indicator of whether a loan is approved or rejected because a rule of thumb is that the annual income should be roughly a third of the loan.</h4>

+### Approvals Below a 550 Credit Score

+<h4>Again, looking at the Cibil Score scatter plot found above in the visualizations section, I found a few anomalies.
+There is a clear cut off at the 550 mark, but I wanted to dive into the approved loans that did fall short.</h4>

 ### Approved Vs Rejected

 |                     |Approved  |Rejected  |Difference|